pulibrary/.github/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at mkadel@princeton.edu.
+Princeton University staff can also report to their supervisor, the [Title IX Coordinator](https://sexualmisconduct.princeton.edu/coordinator), or the [Ombuds Office](https://ombuds.princeton.edu/contact-us) as appropriate.

 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct, unless a Princeton University specific process is more appropriate:

 ### 1. Correction